Samsung/netcoredbg/README.md

 5. This step might be omitted, in this case cmake automatically downloads necessary files.
-   But if it fails, you should then checkout **Core CLR sources** to another directory from here: https://github.com/dotnet/coreclr
+   But if it fails, you should then checkout **CoreCLR sources** to another directory from here: https://github.com/dotnet/runtime

-   You need latest tag **v3.x**.
+   You need latest tag **v7.x**.

 6. This step might be omitted too, and cmake will automatically downloads that it needs.
-   But in case of failure you need download and install **.NET Core 3.1 SDK** from here: https://dotnet.microsoft.com/download
+   But in case of failure you need download and install **.NET Core 7.0 SDK** from here: https://dotnet.microsoft.com/download

 #### Compiling